rik0/blogracy/README.md

 It is still possible to have the thing run with a GUI.
 We do not have time to make it automated, though.
-Moreover, the plugin is meant to be used headless through a web-browser, and is consequently not necessary.
+Moreover, the plugin is meant to be used headless through a it.unipr.aotlab.it.unipr.aotlab.blogracy.web-browser, and is consequently not necessary.

 Some information about the old GUI version may be found in old/README.
 It is utterly incomplete.